krb5/krb5/doc/admin/database.rst

 number to contact.
-In the MIT implementation, where interaction with some modern versions of rpcbind doesn't always work well, the port number must be specified in the config file on both the master and slave sides.
+In the MIT implementation, where interaction with some modern versions of rpcbind doesn't always work well, the port number must be specified in the config file on both the master and replica sides.

-The Sun implementation hard-codes pathnames in ``/var/krb5`` for the update log and the per-slave kprop dump files.
-In the MIT implementation, the pathname for the update log is specified in the config file, and the per-slave dump files are stored in
+The Sun implementation hard-codes pathnames in ``/var/krb5`` for the update log and the per-replica kprop dump files.
+In the MIT implementation, the pathname for the update log is specified in the config file, and the per-replica dump files are stored in
 |kdcdir|\ ``/slave_datatrans_hostname``.